1. Farm subsidies support big agriculture, while providing little to small farms

 Want to sort comments by oldest, newest or most popular?
 Select one of the options in the dropdown menu.

 Visit other users’ profiles by clicking on their photo.
 You’ll see their site activity and info they choose to share with the community.

 Cast your vote and be heard.

-You can change your vote at any time.
+You can change your vote at any time before the deadline.